 '''

+import gdr library

 import gdr

-import gdr library

-gdrf = gdr.GDR("CustomResultFile")
+gdrf =

-open a result file with the name
+open a result file with the

+gdr.GDR.createEmptyResults("CustomResultFile","2023")

+name

 CustomResultFile.gdr

 col headers = ["number", "letter"]

-define column headers in a list
+define column headers in a

-of strings
+list of strings

 table = [[1, 2], ["a", "b"]]

-define table as list of columns
+define table as list of

+columns

-gdrf.addTable("This is a table", col headers, # add table to Report tab
+gdrf.addTable("This is a table", col_headers, table)

+add table to Report tab
-table)

-gdrf.write()
+gdrf.addTitle("This is a title")

+add a title to Report tab

+report = "This is a report."

+define text for the Report

+tab and assign it to

+variable report

+gdrf.saveResults({}, report, "2023")

 write and save the file

 CustomResultFile.gdr

+with report and an empty

+Result map

+open result file in Result

 gd.showGDR('CustomResultFile.gdr')

-open result file in Result Viewer
+Viewer

 '''

-INPUTMAP = PYTHON DICTIONARY
+INPUTMAP.
+UPDATE (PYTHON DICTIONARY)

 Adds content to the Input Map tab of the generated result file.
-The content for the Python dictionary can be chosen as desired.
+The input map by default already contains the entries ResultFileName and MacroFilePath.
+The content for the Python dictionary to add can be chosen as desired.
 Example:

 '''

 import gdr

 import gdr library

-gdrf = gdr.GDR("CustomResultFile")
+adrf =

-open a result file with the name
+open a result file with the

+gdr.GDR.createEmptyResults("CustomResultFile","2023")

+name

 CustomResultFile.gdr

+InputParameters = {

 assign a Python dictionary

-InputParameters = {

 'ExampleParameterUnit' : (5, '%'),

-containing the input parameters
+containing the input

 'ExampleSubMap' : {

-as key-value pairs to variable
+parameters as key-value

 'ExampleNumber' : 10.5,

+pairs to variable

+'ExampleString' : 'Value'}}

 InputParameters

-'ExampleString' : 'Value'}}

-gdrf.inputMap = InputParameters
+gdrf.inputMap.update(InputParameters)

-add an Input Map tab to result
+add entries to InputMap tab

-file

-gdrf.write()

-write and save the file

-CustomResultFile.gdr

-gd.showGDR('CustomResultFile.gdr')

-open result file in Result Viewer
+of result file

 '''